-If the stove is installed below grade be sure the vent termination is at least 12" above grade.
+If the stove is installed below grade be sure the vent termination is at least 12" above grade (with outside air only).
 The outlet must also be 1 foot from the house/building.

 Do not place joints within wall pass-through.